Côte Brasserie has opened in Black Jack Street and you can get 50% off food until 17th March. Find out about this special offer from Côte Brasserie

 The redeveloped Corn Hall area is full of shops and well worth a visit is Sue Parkinson, Oeno wine and Made By Bob.
 Also in the development is the Corn Hall itself which hosts regular craft fairs, food markets and the like.
 And just up the road you will find Jones Bootmakers and Crew Clothing.

 Jesse Smith in Cirencester is the place to go for your Sunday joint, delicious sausages and yummy cheeses.
 And while you're in Black Jack Street stop by Lick The Spoon for a warming coffee or other hot drink (And get your freshly ground coffee from Keith's of course).

-In Swan Yard is the Decimal skate shop, a traditional sweet shop and Swan Yard Cafe.
+In Swan Yard is the Decimal skate shop and Swan Yard Cafe.